LATINO BOOK REVIEW

 Things We Lost in the Fire | Mariana Enriquez

 A chilling, pulse-racing collection that unearths the sinister horrors lurking beneath the everyday.
-Disappearances, nightmares, and mysteries abound in Mariana Enriquez’s disquieting tales of contemporary Argentina: a student rips out her own fingernails and lashes Continue reading...
+Disappearances, nightmares, and mysteries abound in Mariana Enriquez’s disquieting tales of contemporary Argentina: a student rips out her own fingernails and Continue reading...
 9/11/20

 Incurables | Oswaldo Estrada (Ed.)